 Interviews are all about making a good first impression.

-Your potential employer will be judging you on a number of criteria, including your appearance, presentation, body language and what you say.
+Your potential employer will be judging you on a number of criteria, including your appearance, presentation, body language and what you say, and your interpersonal skills.

 It’s important to create the best possible first impression to help your chances of getting the job.

 Here are a few ways you can make sure that the first impression you make is memorable for all the right reasons.